DecentralizeJustice/anonymousLocker/src/assets/twitterGiveaway.md

   </ol>

 The payment processor that I use can also have access to the payment address that you used to pay with, depending on the cryptocurrency that you used to pay with.
+#### Giveaway
+The giveaway will last 48 hours from the announcement post.
 #### Prizes
-One person will win 50 Dollars of store credit to anon shop that will expire within a week of the announcement dm.
+One person will win a Ledger Nano S Plus delivered via Anon Shop.
 #### Selection and Notification of the Winner
 We will use a random number generator until we find a contestant that followed all the rules and is eligible to enter.
 We will announce the winner when the giveaway ends and dm the winner.
+We also post publicly announcing the winner.
 #### Odds
 The odds for this giveaway depend on the number of entrants
 ### Rights Granted by the Entrant